 Across the country, most CPS investigations begin the same way: a social worker asks (or demands) to talk to the parents, privately interview the children, and inspect the home.

 In almost every case we handle, when the social worker requests permission to interview the children, we ask what questions they want to ask.
-CPS almost always gives us the same basic list of questions.
+CPS almost always gives us the same basic list of questions, which they call a “full” or “global” interview.
 In one case, the social worker sent us the list in writing.

 “Here is [sic] the questions that are included in a general interview of children …